 How To Eat Gac Fruit

-To eat Gac fruit, you need a few tools and a little bit of patience.
+Eating Gac fruit requires a few tools and a bit of patience.

-First, cut the fruit in half with a sharp knife to reveal the flesh surrounding the jewel-like seeds.
-The seeds are covered by a red pulp, which is the source of the fruit’s health claims.
-That bright red color of the pulp comes from a big boost of lycopene.
+Start by cutting the fruit in half with a sharp knife to reveal the flesh surrounding its jewel-like seeds.
+The seeds are covered in a bright red pulp, which is the key to the fruit’s health benefits.
+The vivid color of the pulp comes from a high concentration of lycopene.

-A traditional Vietnamese dish – Xoi Gac – is a red rice dish that is richly colored with the Gac fruit pulp and flavored with sweet coconut.
-In Vietnam, red is considered the color of good fortune and is often served at ceremonies or New Year’s (6).
+One popular way to enjoy Gac fruit is in a traditional Vietnamese dish called Xoi Gac.
+This red rice dish gets its rich color from the fruit’s pulp and is often flavored with sweet coconut.
+In Vietnam, red is considered a color of good fortune and is commonly served at ceremonies and during the New Year.

 Video: How to eat Gac fruit.